-HIS HONOUR the Lieutenant-Governor directs the publica-(L.S.)
+HIS HONOUR the Lieutenant-Governor directs publication of the following: (L.S.)
 JOHN IDINGTON, Deputy Governor General.
 CANADA.

-GEORGE THE FIFTH, by the Grace of God, of the United Kingdom of Great Britain and Ireland and of the British Dominions beyond the Seas, KING, Defender of the Faith.
+GEORGE THE FIFTH, by the Grace of God, of the United Kingdom of Great Britain and Ireland, and of the British Dominions beyond the Seas, KING, Defender of the Faith, Emperor of India.

-To all whom these presents shall come, or whom the same may in anywise concern,-Greeting:
+To all to whom these presents shall come, or whom the same may in anywise concern,-Greeting